DarkflameUniverse/DarkflameServer/README.md

 - [Install Docker Desktop](https://docs.docker.com/get-docker/)
 - Open the directory that contains your LU Client
-  - If the `legouniverse.exe` is in a subfolder called `client`, you're good to go.
-There may also be a folder `versions`.
+  - If the `legouniverse.exe` is in a subfolder called `client`, copy & paste it to the current directory.
-  - Otherwise, create a new `client` folder and move the exe and everything else (e.g. `res` and `locale`) in there.
+  - Create the `client` folder if it does not exist.
+If you created the `client` folder, move everything (e.g. `res` and `locale`) in there.
 This is necessary to work around a bug in the client that will prevent that you to log back in after getting disconnected.
 - Download the [docker-compose.yml](docker-compose.yml) file and place it next to `client`.
 - Download the [.env.example](.env.example) file and place it next to `client` with the file name `.env`
   - You may get warnings that this name starts with a dot, acknowledge those, this is intentional.
 Depending on your operating system, you may need to activate showing hidden files (e.g. Ctrl-H in Gnome on Linux) and/or file extensions ("File name extensions" in the "View" tab on Windows).